Computer Engineering Camp

-This dynamic camp is for campers age 12-17.
+This dynamic camp is for high school students entering their freshman through senior years.
 The number of participants is kept small (20-25) to allow for individualized attention and optimal use of equipment.

 Campers must arrive between 2:00 and 4:00 PM on Sunday for registration and will leave after lunch on Thursday.
 Campers attend classes during the day and enjoy recreational activities in the evening.